MicrosoftDocs/Viva/Viva/glint/setup/employee-raw-data-export.md

 For closed surveys where raw survey responses were enabled, admins can export raw survey responses from Viva Glint.

-### Export raw response data for Recurring and Ad Hoc surveys:
+### Export raw response data for Recurring and Ad Hoc surveys

 1. Go to **configuration** and select **Survey Programs.**
 2. Select your survey program and go to the **Completed** cycles tab.